Magdaline1/CV/README.md

 ## Education

-#### Makers Academy (November 2022 - Present)
+#### Makers Academy (November 2022 - Feb 2023)
-- Learning to code using Ruby
+- Learning to code using Ruby and Javascript
-- Paring with other students to problemsolve effeciently and build on knowledge.
+- Paring with other students to problem-solve effeciently and build on knowledge.

 #### BPP University (Sept.
 2016 to Oct.
 2018)

-- LLB Law (accelerated) 2:2
+- LLB Law (accelerated)
 - 'StreetLaw' : Extra-curricular activity.
 Aimed to keep the public informed of their legal rights and the help available to them.
 Involved presenting in schools, prisons and shelters.
 Topics varied.